gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 **Download:**

 1.  (v) A transmit a file to a personal computer from an application.
-2.  (n) A file that has been transitted to a personal computer.
+2.  (n) A file that has been transmitted to a personal computer.

 **Export:** (v) To download a file in a different file type.